-- - 8.
-If inspection/review reports are made available to the public, please discuss wh under what conditions. en and / or
+8. If inspection/review reports are made available to the public, please discuss wh en and / or or under what conditions.

-S ection I. Investigative and Disciplinary Processes I Investigative and Disciplinary Processes - Part I Does an oversight body have authority to conduct investigations of the work Yes No of auditors and auditing firms?
+S ection I. Investigative and Disciplinary Processes Investigative and Disciplinary Processes - Part I 1 1.
+Does an oversight body have authority to conduct investigations of the work Yes No of auditors and auditing firms?
 2. Does the oversight body have the authority to take, or recommend to another Yes No body having such authority, disciplinary actions and impose sanctions on auditors and audit firms?
 (If No to both 1 and 2, go to Section J.) 3.
-Is this authority to conduct investigations or to execute disciplinary action subject to the approval of, consultation with, or referral to, an auditing Yes No professional organization or any person affiliated with a public accounting firm before disciplinary measures are carried out?
+Is this authority to conduct investigations or to execute disciplinary action Yes No subject to the approval of, consultation with, or referral to, an auditing professional organization or any person affiliated with a public accounting firm before disciplinary measures are carried out?
 4. Does the oversight body have the authority to request the submission of audit Yes No working papers and other audit documentation for investigations?
 5. Does the oversight body have the authority to require the retention of audit Yes No working papers and other pertinent documentation?
 6. Are written reports on the results of investigations prepared?
 Yes No 7.
-Is information relating to investigations in progress kept confidential and only disclosed to staff of the investigating body?
-Yes No 8.
-Is information relating to completed investigations kept confidential and only Yes No disclosed to staff of the investigating body?
+Is information relating to investigations in progress kept confidential and only Yes No disclosed to staff of the investigating body?
+8. Is information relating to completed investigations kept confidential and only Yes No disclosed to staff of the investigating body?
 9. Is there a provision for firms to appeal disciplinary actions?
-Yes No
+Yes No •

 10. Are there any automatic or mandatory disciplinary actions?
 Yes No 11.
-Are disciplinary actions disclosed to the public Yes No T 7 12.
-Can violations of laws and regulations be reported to securities regulators and law enforcement authorities?
-Yes No law emoreement authorities: ΙП 13.
-Are there laws and/or regulations with whistle blower protections, i.e., that Yes No direct or allow the auditor to report suspected fraud to governmental authorities?
+Are disciplinary actions disclosed to the public Yes No $ \Box $ 12.
+Can violations of laws and regulations be reported to securities regulators and Yes No law enforcement authorities?
+13. Are there laws and/or regulations with whistle blower protections, i.e., that Yes No direct or allow the auditor to report suspected fraud to governmental authorities?
 I. Investigative and Disciplinary Processes - Part II 1.
-Select all that apply with regard to the disciplinary and/or remedial and correct: ive action ons the oversight body may impose or recommend to the body having such authorit Continuing education in auditing and professional ethics Re-inspection within a specified period Re-issuance of audit report Prohibit from auditing listed companies Prohibit from performing firm inspections Monetary fine Criminal penalties and imprisonment Other, please specify: Under, please specify.
-I. Investigative and Disciplinary Processes - Part III 1.
-Explain any other disciplinary actions that can be imposed and under what cond ditions.
-2. Explain the appeals process available to firms as a result of disciplinary actions and to whom appeals are made.
-1
+Select all that apply with regard to the disciplinary and/or remedial and corrections the associated that apply with regard to the disciplinary and/or remedial and corrections. ons the oversight body may impose or recommend to the body having such authorit ty: Continuing education in auditing and professional ethics Re-inspection within a specified period Re-issuance of audit report Prohibit from auditing listed companies Prohibit from performing firm inspections Monetary fine Criminal penalties and imprisonment Other, please specify: I. Investigative and Disciplinary Processes - Part III 11 1.
+Explain any other disciplinary actions that can be imposed and under what cond utions.
+2. Explain the appeals process available to firms as a result of disciplinary actions and to whom appeals are made. una to -

-3. Explain what criteria have been established for mandatory disciplinary actions. ons.
+3. Explain what criteria have been established for mandatory disciplinary as ctions.
 4. Under what conditions are investigations undertaken?
 5. Who conducts the investigations?
 6. If disciplinary actions are disclosed to the public, please attach a description of when and how such disclosure occurs.
 Section J. Regulatory Cooperation and Information Sharing J. Regulatory Cooperation - Part I 1.
 Have the securities regulator and/or the auditor oversight body or bodies begun to establish arrangements for cooperation on auditor oversight matters with other bodies within your jurisdiction?
-Yes No 2.
+Yes No 🗆 2.
 Have the securities regulator and/or the auditor oversight body or bodies in your jurisdiction begun to establish arrangements for cooperation on auditor oversight matters with regulators or auditor oversight bodies in other national jurisdictions?
 Yes No